SudarshanaSRao/Python-and-its-applications-in-ML/README.md

-This ML model requires no datasets
+This ML model requires no datasets.
-The Arduino code is in the file called- "Burglar_alarm"
+The Arduino code is in the file called- "Burglar_alarm."
 <!---
 SudarshanaSRao/SudarshanaSRao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.